When Being Unseen from mBERT is just the Beginning: Handling New Languages With Multilingual Language Models: Experimental Setting

 \section{Experimental Setting}

 We will refer to any languages that are not covered by pretrained language models as ``unseen.''
 We select a small portion of those languages within a large scope of language families and scripts.
-Our selection is constrained to 16 typologically diverse languages for which we have evaluation data for at least one of our three downstream tasks.
+Our selection is constrained to 15 typologically diverse languages for which we have evaluation data for at least one of our three downstream tasks.
 Our selection includes low-resource Indo-European and Uralic languages, as well as members of the Bantu, Semitic, and Turkic families.
-None of these 16 languages are included in the pretraining corpora of \mbert.
-We report in table~\ref{tab:langs} information about their scripts, language families, and amount of raw data available.
+None of these 15 languages are included in the pretraining corpora of \mbert.
+Information about their scripts, language families, and amount of available raw data can be found in the Appendix in Table~\ref{tab:langs}.